vannguyengd/gooddata-ui/docs/19_webcomponents_authentication.md

 To customize the authentication flow, you must provide the authenticated backend by yourself.
-The Web Components library hosts several files that you can import to your browser runtime and expose a backend factory for GoodData.CN and GoodData Cloud (platform code name `tiger`).
+The Web Components library hosts several files that you can import to your browser runtime and expose a backend factory for GoodData.CN and GoodData Cloud (code name `tiger`).

 The custom authentication would look like this: